wpengine/faustjs/docs/getting-started/README.md

 This guide will get you up and running with our Headless Framework and help you understand what it offers.

-You will need to install the latest version of [Node.js](https://nodejs.org/en/download/) before using this guide.
+Make sure to install the latest version of [Node.js](https://nodejs.org/en/download/) before using this guide.

 ## Create a Next.js app